Quramy/zakki/draft_entries/20230105_prisma_fabbrica/README.md

 # Test your Prisma app Part 2: prisma-fabbrica, test data factory utility

 In the previous post, I introduced how to test Prisma app with isolated transaction via jest-prisma.
-In this post, I introduce another package, prisma-fabbrica.
+In this post, I introduce another package, prisma-fabbrica, which helps to create test data.

 https://github.com/Quramy/prisma-fabbrica

 ## Motivation

-You need to set up test data sufficient for each test case.
-Especially with integrated testing, in other words using a real database, you should insert test data as precondition.
+We need to set up test data sufficient for each test case.
+Especially with integrated testing, in other words using a real database, we should insert test data as precondition.

-For example, imagine the following Prisma schema.
-It represents that a `User` model has many posts and a `Post` model belongs to a user.
+For example, imagine the following Prisma schema, which represents that a `User` model has many posts and a `Post` model belongs to a user.

 ```graphql
 model User {